 What Is Apple Pay?

 Apple Pay is a contactless payment method that works via Apple’s mobile devices.
-It lets consumers pay for goods and services using a merchant’s contactless card The device by which a transaction is transmitted to the acquiring bank. and a tap of the finger (though newer iPhones allow users to use facial recognition instead).
-Consumers can store a variety of payment cards within the application and choose which one they want to use at the The time and place a sale takes place.
-Also refers to the devices used to transmit the credit card transaction..
+It lets consumers pay for goods and services using a merchant’s contactless card terminal and a tap of the finger (though newer iPhones allow users to use facial recognition instead).
+Consumers can store a variety of payment cards within the application and choose which one they want to use at the point of sale (POS).
 People can also pay for merchandise and services they order on websites that have Apple Pay enabled.

 Why Your Small Business Should Accept Apple Pay